 Ferry Pier in Koh Phi Phi

 - Speed boat services and passenger ferries to Koh Lipe depart from Ton Sai Pier in Koh Phi Phi.

 Ferry Pier in Koh Lipe

 - Passenger ferries from Koh Phi Phi arrive at floating pier off the coast of Koh Lipe.
 From there passengers may need to pay an additional 50 THB fee to a local longtail boat operator to be taken to the pier in Koh Lipe.
-Speed boat services dock nearer the beach.
+Speed boat services arrive directly onto the beach.

 About Koh Lipe